 - HEALTHCARE: Providing the right options for local communities aimed at prevention and treatment

 - BUSINESS: Job training

 - COMMUNITY: Dispute resolution strategies

-- COMMUNITY: Financial literacy
+- COMMUNITY: Financial literacy education

 - COMMUNITY: Grant identification and application